 10 min - pitching mechanics drill/catchers practice receiving

 10 min - hitting mechanics drill with live pitching

 10 min - fielding, throwing and catching throws

 10 min - hitting mechanics drill using tee

 10 min - defensive situations

-In this format, you have 70 of the 90 minute practice time spent on the 20% of skills that result in 80% of outcomes: pitching and hitting.
-Of the remaining 20 minutes, 10 minutes should always be spent every practice on baserunning, and the other 10 minutes can cover any other skill (which, as we said, is easier to learn than pitching or hitting, thus requiring less practice time devoted to them).
+In this format, you have 60 of the 90 minute practice time spent on the 20% of skills that result in 80% of outcomes: pitching, hitting and the catcher position.
+Of the remaining 30 minutes, 10 minutes should always be spent every practice on baserunning, another 10 minutes on fielding, and the other 10 minutes can cover any other skill (which, as we said, is easier to learn than pitching or hitting, thus requiring less practice time devoted to them).
 So over the course of all the practices in the season, you will still hit all the fundamentals to keep your players well-rounded but you'll emphasize improving the 20% of skills that cause 80% of the results.
 It's really a best-of-both-worlds approach.